snwebb/analysechiptrees/README.md

 Here follows a short recipe of how to run the code, in addition to the information given in the code comments.

-The purpose of these programs is to take a `ROOT` tree output from the `CHIP` framework and produce the input to the QCD m=Method B fitting code (produced by Nicholas Wardle).
+The purpose of these programs is to take a `ROOT` tree output from the `CHIP` framework and produce the input to the QCD Method B fitting code (produced by Nicholas Wardle).
 The QCD estimate using Method A will also be produced, as well as various supplementary control plots.

 There are two main stages to this routine, `makeHistograms.C` (process trees and get base `ROOT` histograms), and `scripts/tf.py` (make the final plot images and `ROOT` files for input to the next stage).

-##`makeHistograms.C`
+## `makeHistograms.C`

 The code is run like: